 However, given that lavender Poms are relatively uncommon, you might need to be a bit more patient in your search.
 Adoption fees for lavender Poms range from $200 to $500.

-Places to Find Lavender Pomeranian Puppies for Sale or Adoption
+Places to Find Lavender Pomeranian Puppies for Sale and Adoption

 Lavender Poms are pretty rare pooches.
 These dogs don’t come by as often as other Pom colors.
 However, the good news is that there are still a lot of places to find these pups.